Online content is the bridge between a business and a consumer.

 Instructional content such as how-tos is similar to blog posts, as they’re long-form and go further in-depth with a step-by-step guide on tasks from how to build a chair to saving a document as a PDF.

 It’s great for building trust with your audience, sharing expertise, and growing email lists.
-The tutorial’s formatting and style depending on who you’re trying to reach and what business
+The tutorial’s formatting and style depend on who you’re trying to reach and what business

 Case studies use archetypal examples in order to show any challenges the reader might be facing in a broad and relatable way.